babo/FSharpKoans/README.markdown

 1. In a terminal, navigate to the root of the __FSharpKoans__ solution directory.

-2. Restore all NuGet packages (replace _/Path/To/NuGet_ with the appropriate directory for your environment):
+2. Install all NuGet packages (replace _/Path/To/NuGet_ with the appropriate directory for your environment):
    ```
-   mono /Path/To/NuGet/nuget.exe restore FSharpKoans.sln
+   mono /Path/To/NuGet/nuget.exe install -OutputDirectory packages
    ```

 3. Build the solution: